GilianPonte/gilianponte.github.io/_pages/year-archive.md

   - /wordpress/blog-posts/
 ---

-Hi there! <br> I am Gilian Ponte, Assistant Professor of Marketing at the Rotterdam School of Management.
+Hi there! <br><br>  I am Gilian Ponte, Assistant Professor of Marketing at the Rotterdam School of Management.

 ## Research